kubeshop/testkube-executor-template/CONTRIBUTING.md

-## General guidance for contributing to testkube project
+## General guidance for contributing to TestKube project

 You're very welcome to help in testkube development, there is a lot of incoming work to do :).